nek8082/java-chat-cli/README.md

 # Java-Chat-CLI
-Java chat console application that is launched from the command line
+Java chat console application that is launched from the command line.
+Every client needs to run the Main class.